BassemKhaled7/View-posts-comments/README.md

 # View-posts-comments

-Dealing with posts api using http & routing (angular)
+Dealing with posts & comments APIs using http & routing (Angular)